NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 An ID request can allocate either the lowest possible ID in a pool or a specified (by the user) value, such as 5 or 1000.

 Allocation requests can be synchronized between pools.
 This synchronization is based on the ID of the allocation request itself (such as for instance `allocation1`), the result is that the allocations will have the same allocated value across pools.

+The `oddeven_alloc` feature introduces a flexible way to control how IDs are assigned across various operations.
+By specifying this parameter, users can choose whether the system should allocate IDs as Odd, Even, or use the Default allocation method.
+This enhancement provides greater control and predictability in ID assignment, making it especially useful in environments that require structured or sequential ID patterns.
+The oddeven_alloc parameter can be configured during service creation, tooling RM actions, and non-service ID allocation scenarios.
+It is fully supported through both the CLI and APIs, including Java and Python, ensuring seamless integration into existing workflows and automation scripts.

 The `oddeven_alloc` parameter introduces flexible ID allocation behavior, allowing users to define how IDs are assigned during various operations.
 This feature supports three modes of allocation: